Pharmacogenomic Testing Cost 2026: Real Prices from Free to $2,000

 The question is not just “how much does it cost?” but “what is the cost of not knowing?”

 Consider the math for psychiatric medications: the average patient tries 2 to 3 antidepressants before finding one that works.
 Each trial takes 4 to 8 weeks, plus tapering time.
 That is 3 to 9 months of suboptimal treatment, plus the cost of doctor visits, prescriptions, missed work, and reduced quality of life.
-A $59 psychiatric pharmacogenomic report — or even a $330 GeneSight test — is a small investment compared to months of trial-and-error.
+A Decode+ purchase (free to start; $59 one-time for lifetime access) — or even a $330 GeneSight test — is a small investment compared to months of trial-and-error.

 Clinical testing is worth the premium when: